MorpKnight/MorpKnight/README.md

 Computer Engineering Student
 ----------------------------

-I just jump to programming since 2017 and now still study it at Universitas Indonesia
+I just jump to programming since 2017 and now still study it at Universitas Indonesia (final year student)

 * 🌍  I'm based in Indonesia
 * ✉️  You can contact me at [christoffelsihombing@gmail.com](mailto:christoffelsihombing@gmail.com)
-* 🧠  I'm learning JavaScript and Python
+* 🧠  I'm learning Go & Django
-* 🤝  I'm open to collaborating on Python Project
+* 🤝  I'm open to collaborating on any open source project

 ### Skills